mezez/interop/README.md

 To test writing data to excel file, visit localhost/interop/data_formats/tabular_data/excel_manipulation/write_to_excel.php This should create an excel file to download in your browser.

-//CREATING CLASSES FROM JSON SCHEMA
+//CREATING CLASSES FROM JSON SCHEMA and Regenerating Json Schema from the Classes To test this, visit localhost/interop/using-xml-and-json-docs-with-php/using-xml-and-json.php to generate the class

-To test this, visit localhost/interop/using-xml-and-json-docs-with-php/using-xml-and-json.php This json schema is saved at localhost/interop/using-xml-and-json-docs-with-php/schema/weather-forecast-schema.json The classes generated will be found at localhost/interop/using-xml-and-json-docs-with-php/result
+This json schema of reference can be seen at localhost/interop/using-xml-and-json-docs-with-php/schema/weather-forecast-schema.json
+The classes generated will be found at localhost/interop/using-xml-and-json-docs-with-php/result

+To regenerate the schema from the class generated, visit http://localhost/interop/using-xml-and-json-docs-with-php/generate-schema-from-class.php

+To run unit test after creation of classes, from command line inside the project folder, run [vendor\bin\phpunit using-xml-and-json-docs-with-php/UnitTest.php] on the command line inside the project folder

 For the rest of the modules or other parts, the folder names correspond to the required task.